 API faculty use our theoretical and observational work to try to piece together fundamental understanding of transients through complex modelling by probing transients using messengers such as :

 - time domain astronomy from TeVgamma rays to radio waves

-Transient sources are very often caused by highly energetic types of event that are physically associated with black holes and neutron stars, as they are born and later as they evolve while interacting with matter around them.
-As such they are very good signposts towards extreme physical phenomena in the Universe.
+Transient sources are very often caused by highly energetic types of events that are physically associated with black holes and neutron stars, both as they are born and later as they evolve while interacting with matter around them.
+As such they are very good signposts towards extreme physical and astrophysical phenomena in the Universe.

-Now: Swift, Chandra, XMM-NEWTON, LOFAR, WHT, VLT, LVC, MeerKAT, Apertif, large-scale computing
+Now: Swift, Chandra, XMM-NEWTON, LOFAR, WHT, VLT, LVC, MeerKAT, European VLBI Network (EVN), Apertif, large-scale computing

 Future: BlackGEM/MeerLICHT, LOFAR2.0, SKA, E-ELT, ATHENA, CTA, transient survey machines